Alice Formiga, eOrganic, Oregon State University

 It’s not often that there are opportunities to learn about plant breeding other than by being in the field.
-But the annual Farm to Flavor event in Madison, Wisconsin offers a sensory experience— the chance to see, touch, talk about and taste the food crops being conserved and developed by university and independent plant breeders and farmers.
+But the annual Farm to Flavor event in Madison, Wisconsin offers the chance to see, touch, talk about and taste the food crops being conserved and developed by university and independent plant breeders and farmers.
 The 2022 Farm to Flavor took place at the Garver Feed Mill, and was organized by the Seed to Kitchen Collaborative, the Culinary Breeding Network and the Artisan Grain Collaborative.
 All around the hall were tables covered with colorful vegetables and grains, along with informative displays and a variety of culinary creations from local chefs, all of which stimulated excitement, conversations, and questions—what are all these different crops, how do you use them, and what are the breeders trying to accomplish?

 Scanning the room, I was immediately attracted to the bright orange, yellow and red fruits on the tomato table.
 Here, Michael Lordon of Organic Seed Alliance gave me a tour of some of the tomatoes in a collaborative regional breeding project led by Julie Dawson of University of Wisconsin-Madison and funded by NIFA OREI.
 Many gardeners are familiar with the sweet, tangy orange ‘Sungold’ cherry tomato, but Keith Mueller of KC Tomato a partner on the project, is breeding a tomato with a similar flavor but larger fruits.
 Another independent breeder in the project, Erica Kempter, of Nature and Nurture Seeds, is crossing, elongated ‘Juliet’ hybrid tomatoes with bicolor ‘Blush’ tomatoes—the result was a variety of fruits with many different colors and shapes, including some elongated red ones with green stripes!
 On the other side of the tomato table, Mark McCaslin of Frogsleap Farm explained how he is working with researchers at Cornell and the University of Wisconsin to breed tomatoes that are not only resistant to septoria leaf spot, but mature early and taste good!
 On the table were red cherry and cocktail type tomatoes, both with good resistance to septoria leaf spot.
 A network of farmers and gardeners in the Upper Midwest are testing these varieties and sharing feedback using the SeedLinked website.
 As I learned about all these experiments, visitors were happily enjoying all the different tomatoes with basil, mozzarella cheese and balsamic vinegar.